Brad Vee Johnson

 Brad Viktor Johnson, better known by his stage name Brad Vee Johnson, is a Romanian-based American singer from New York City.
 He rose to prominence after relocating to Stockholm, performing lead roles in The Buddy Holly Story, Miss Saigon, and Show Boat.
 Johnson has been the Dean of the International Medical University of Natural Education (IMUNE) since 2013 and as the acting President of the International Register of Therapists Circle of Excellence (IRTCOE).
 He currently resides in Bucharest.

 Early life

-Born and raised in New York City, his love for music and singing was formed at an early age by the influence of his mother, Deloris Aida Johnson, singing in the church gospel choir and his father William Edward Johnson, a pastor and jazz pianist.
+Born and raised in New York City, his love for music and singing was formed at an early age by the influence of his mother, Deloris Aida Johnson, singing in the Kingdom hall of Jehovah's Witnesses and his father William Edward Johnson, an elder and jazz pianist.
 He studied music at the High School for the Performing Arts (FAME school) under Dorothy McDaniels and studied voice with the jazz singer Marie Blake.
 Blake offered him his first public singing appearance at the now defunct Five Oaks Piano Bar and Supper Club, once located on Grove Street in Greenwich Village, New York City.
 He also studied acting at HB Studios with William Hickey, actor and coach.